stoic-cat/stoic-cat.github.io/docs/personal-knowledge-management/private-notetaking-app.md

 ## Joplin

+Evernote alternative.
 Don't know enough about it yet.
 Will have to test.
 To check if backlinks is supported.

 ## Obsidian